To ensure minimal support for managed profiles, OEM devices must contain the following essential elements:

 - Device owner

-For a complete list of requirements, see Implementing Device Administration.
-To test device administration features, device owners can use the TestDPC application described below.
+For a complete list of requirements, see Implementing Device Management.
+To test device management features, device owners can use the TestDPC application described below.

 Set up device owner for testing